Fang-Molly/English-learning/Modern Family Transcripts/Season 01/Episode 09 : Fizbo/Scene 01 : Hospital.md

 Tanya: No. I… lost a poisonous scorpion and I need to find it.
 Okay, kids!
 Um, let’s all tuck our pants into our socks.
 Avoid shady, moist places and let’s make a game of looking where we step.

-Scene: Hospital
+# Scene 19 : Hospital

 Alex: Is he okay?

 Mitchell: Can we see him?

 Claire: He’s with the doctor right now.
 These things happen, right?
 No matter how careful you are.

-Scene: One hour earlier at Luke’s party
+# Scene 20 : One hour earlier at Luke’s party

 Luke: Hey, look what grandpa gave me – a crossbow.

 Claire: Sweety, that does not look safe.